mariia-korzun/hw-data-types/README.md

 ```
 <hr>

 ### Task№4.
-Write function, which returns filtered array based on function, which passed as a parameter.
+Write function - filterArray, which returns filtered array based on function, which passed as a parameter.
 You can reuse function from task 2.

 #### For example:
 ```